Seancarpenter/Blog/blog/content/posts/concurrency_in_go.md

 - Rob Pike - [Go Concurrency Patterns](https://talks.golang.org/2012/concurrency.slide#1)
 - Rob Pike - [Concurrency Is Not Parallelism](https://vimeo.com/49718712)

-If you'd like to run the code exhibited in this post yourself, you can find it [here](https://github.com/Seancarpenter/blog-content/tree/master/2020/concurrency_in_go).
+All code used in the making of this post can be found [here](https://github.com/Seancarpenter/blog-content/tree/master/2020/concurrency_in_go).